 You don’t understand, I can’t help the way I am!

 This is a lie I’ve heard over and over.
 I’ve even said it myself.
-It wasn’t until I spoke with a counselor and she pointed it out, that I became aware of this.
+It wasn’t until I spoke with a counselor and she pointed it out, that I became aware of my victim mentality.

 She reminded me that the ONLY thing I have control over is myself.
 I can’t control others.
 It is hopeless to try and make them do what I want.
 BUT I can control not only what I say and do, but my thoughts.

 Between what I learned reading The Miracle Morning and the things she taught me, I could make changes.
 One of the biggest changes were the things I said to myself daily.
-My oldest daughter calls them lies, but what they really are- Affirmations!
+My oldest daughter used to call lies, until she saw the results herself, but what they really are- Affirmations!

 It wasn’t until I began to question why I’m thinking the way I’m thinking and began to say positive things to myself that I began to take control over my life.
 You know the old say, “Fake it until you make it.”